malhal/Laravel-RestApi/README.md

 Note this is important because it is also used to hide these fields from output when not needed.
 E.g. when a record is created we do not want to send the data back down to client.
 It would be much more complicated to reflect these fields from the database so we simply make use of this property.

-Then, make a controller subclass of RestApiController, e.g. VenueController:
+Then, make a controller subclass of RestController, e.g. VenueController:

-    use Malhal\RestApi\RestApiController;
+    use Malhal\RestApi\RestController;

-    class VenueController extends RestApiController
+    class VenueController extends RestController
     {

     }